apacheignite/documentation/marshalling/binary-marshaller.md

 [/block]
 ##Binary Field Identity Resolver

 This type of identity resolvers use values of specific object's fields for hash code calculation and for equality comparison.
 The resolver can be used instead of the default `BinaryArrayIdentityResolver` in cases when you do not want the comparison result to depend on the order the fields are serialized.
-At the time hash code generation or object comparison, `BinaryFieldIdentityResolver` uses only those fields that are listed in the configuration and traverses them in the order they are defined in the configuration.
+At the time of hash code generation or object comparison, `BinaryFieldIdentityResolver` uses only those fields that are listed in the configuration as well as traverses them in the order they are defined in the configuration.
 [block:code]
 {
   "codes": [